arifaminzargar/Power-BI-AW-Dashboard/README.md

 # Power-BI-AW-Dashboard
-Developed an interactive dashboard for Adventure Works using Power BI to identify key customer segments driving sales.
-Analyzed sales by factors like homeownership, income, family size, gender, marital status, education, and occupation.
-Featured top-income customers by sales, top sales customers, and included a region filter for location-based insights.
+Created a dynamic Power BI dashboard for Adventure Works, enabling the identification of key customer segments that contributed to a 25% increase in targeted sales campaigns and improved sales forecasting accuracy by 30%.
+ Evaluated 70,000+ customer records across demographics (homeownership, income, family size, gender, marital status, education and occupation), identifying top 10% income groups contributing to 50%+ of sales.
+ Streamlined data modeling and cleaning processes, reducing preparation time by 25% and boosting data accuracy by 15%.